HSV-2 Vaccine (GSK4108771A) Description

 Using the body’s own cells to produce the vaccine means that GSK would only be producing the SAM genetic platform and its delivery systems.
 Volumes may be much smaller than with traditional vaccines.
 The production process would be very similar for a wide variety of different vaccines, potentially leading to substantial streamlining of the vaccine R&D process, says GSK.

 England-based GSK is the world’s largest vaccine company by revenue, delivering vaccines that help protect people at all stages of life.
-Our R&D focuses on developing vaccines against infectious diseases that combine high-medical needs and strong market potential.
+Their R&D focuses on developing vaccines against infectious diseases that combine high-medical needs and strong market potential.
 The GSK vaccine portfolio has been helping to protect people from serious disease for well over 100 years, with our Marietta (US) site dedicated to smallpox vaccine production since 1882.

 HSV-2 Vaccine (GSK4108771A) Indication